 In the New Haven focused study area, the City Plan Commission advises the Board of Alders on land use including zoning and property dispositions (New Haven CPD, 2015).
 About 69% of the total land cover in New Haven is developed, 14% is forest, 8% is turf and grass, 3% is water, and 4% is wetlands (UConn CLEAR, 2015).
 From 2005-2015, approximately 1,000 housing units were added to the already developed downtown area with 1,000 more units planned to be added in the near future (New Haven CPD, 2015).
-There are three local historic districts in New Haven.
+There are three local historic districts in New Haven (described in Section 3.11).
 Wooster Square which was established in 1970, Quinnipiac River established in 1978, and City Point established in 2001.
-There are 19 National Register Historic Districts as well as 40 individual properties or sites on the National Register in New Haven (New Haven CPD, 2015).
+Long Wharf Park is zoned as a Park with portions of the land located behind I-95 as well as an area in the Maritime Center zoned as Planned Development Districts.
+Business districts are also located in the project area and zoned as General Business and Wholesale and Distribution (City of New Haven, 2016).